History of Britney Spears in Timeline

 On October 18, 2018, Britney Spears announced her second Las Vegas residency show, Britney: Domination, set to launch at Park MGM's Park Theatre on February 13, 2019.

-On October 21, 2018, Britney Spears performed at the Formula One Grand Prix in Austin, the final performance of her Piece of Me Tour.
+On October 21, 2018, Britney Spears performed at the Formula One Grand Prix in Austin, marking the final performance of her Piece of Me Tour.

-2018: GLAAD Vanguard Award
+2018: GLAAD Vanguard Award Recipient

 January 4, 2019: Indefinite Hiatus and Residency Cancellation

-March 2019: Conservator Resignation and Psychiatric Facility
+March 2019: Andrew Wallet Resigns and Spears Enters Facility

-April 22, 2019: Fans Protest for Spears' Release
+April 22, 2019: #FreeBritney Protest

-On April 22, 2019, fans protested outside West Hollywood City Hall, demanding Britney Spears' release from the facility.
+On April 22, 2019, fans protested outside West Hollywood City Hall demanding Britney Spears' release from the facility.

 May 2019: Judge Orders Evaluation of Conservatorship